laravel/docs/database-testing.md

         protected $seed = true;
     }

-When the `$seed` property is `true`, the test will run the `Database\Seeders\DatabaseSeeder` class before each test.
+When the `$seed` property is `true`, the test will run the `Database\Seeders\DatabaseSeeder` class before each test that uses the `RefreshDatabase` trait.
 However, you may specify a specific seeder that should be executed by defining a `$seeder` property on your test class:

     use Database\Seeders\OrderStatusSeeder;